-- · Pupil and teacher evaluation of the content and learning processes - · Staff meetings to review and share experience
+- · Pupil and teacher evaluation of the content and learning processes - Monitoring of children's books (termly) - · Staff meetings to review and share experience

 External Contributors

 External contributors from the community, e.g. health promotion specialists, school nurses, and community police and fire officers, make a valuable contribution to the Jigsaw PSHE programme.
 Their input should be carefully planned and monitored so as to fit into and complement the programme.